wycats/resource-bundles/faq.md

 **A**: (TODO: Collect the opinions of Brave and Eye/O, and post them here)

 [Robin Berjon](https://twitter.com/robinberjon) from the New York Times said,

 > It's a useful approach to address the bundling mess we see in JS (and other similar issues), building on smart work from Jeffrey Yasskin and Yoav Weiss but without the bits that help Google take over the Web.

 #### Q: How far along is this proposal?
 Is it about to ship?

 **A**: This proposal is very early.
 Although [Chrome has a flagged experiment for unsigned Web Bundles](https://web.dev/web-bundles/) based on [this explainer](https://github.com/WICG/webpackage/blob/master/explainers/subresource-loading.md), there is no specification or tests, and there are ongoing efforts to iterate on design and communicate with browser vendors, web developers and other web stakeholders before this proposal is ready to ship.

+While the design is ongoing, we intend to incubate and support polyfills that can support resource bundles in today's browsers.
+We also plan to incubate supporting tools, and we expect those tools to evolve together with the design.

 #### Q: How is this work funded?
 Are there any conflicts of interest?